-With football clubs up and down the pyramid facing financial difficulty due to the coronavirus (COVID-19) pandemic, chartered accountant and licensed insolvency practitioner David Kirk looks at what happens when a football club goes into administration.
+With football clubs up and down the pyramid facing financial difficulty due to the coronavirus (COVID-19) pandemic, we look at what happens when a football club goes into administration.

 What happens if a football club goes into administration?